marcusradell/monadium_v1/readme.md

 # Monadium

-A modular web service written in Rust.
+A modular web service written in Rust!

 ## Structure